 A deed is used solely for the transfer of real property.
-The deed lists the address, or other identifying features, used to locate the property, as well as the two parties to the transfer.
+The deed lists the address, or other identifying features used to locate the property, as well legal names as the two parties to the transfer.
 Traditionally, the deed also contained any promises the buyer and seller made to each other as part of the transfer, such as the purchase price and any restrictions on use of the property.
-However, the modern practice is to immortalize these promises in a separate contract of sale, which is then referenced in the deed.
+However, the modern practice is to include these promises in a separate contract of sale, which is then referenced in the deed.

 Delivering a Deed